dotnet/reactive/Rx.NET/Documentation/adr/0003-windows-tfms-and-desktop-framework.md

 As part of Rx.NET's [preparation for .NET 5 support](https://github.com/dotnet/reactive/pull/1291), a `net5.0` target was added.
 This did **not** include Windows Forms and WPF features.
 That is unarguably correct, because if you were to create a new project targeting `net5.0` and set either `UseWPF` or `UseWindowsForms` (or both) to `true` you'd get a build error telling you that you can only do that when the target platform is Windows.
 It recommends that you use an OS-specific TFM, such as `net5.0-windows`.

 Why is it like this for .NET 5.0, but not .NET Core 3.0?
 It's because [TFMs changed in .NET 5.0](https://github.com/dotnet/designs/blob/main/accepted/2020/net5/net5.md).
-We didn't have OS-specific TFMs before .NET 5.0.
+OS-specific TFMs did not exist before .NET 5.0.
 So with .NET 5.0 and later, we can append `-windows` to indicate that we need to run on Windows.
 Since there was no way to do that before, `netcoreapp3.0` doesn't tell you anything about what the target OS needs to be.

 My view is that since the `netcoreapp3.0` TFM doesn't enable you to know whether Windows Forms and WPF will necessarily be available, that it would be better not to ship a component with this TFM that requires that it will be available (unless that component is specifically designed to be used only in environments where these frameworks will be available).
 That's why I put "None" in the 2nd column for that row.
 However, it seems like when Rx team added .NET Core 3.0 support, they chose a maximalist interpretation of their concept that a reference to `System.Reactive` means that you get access to all Rx functionality that is applicable to your target.
 Since running on .NET Core 3.0 _might_ mean that Windows Forms and WPF are available, Rx decides it _will_ include its support for that.